 The history of the phonograph

-is a continuum and the foundation of recorded music history is
+is a continuum and recorded music is at the foundation of the

-phonograph's continuum unique and really interesting is that the
+continuum unique and beyond wondrous, however, is that the Voyager

-Voyager spacecraft has been travelling interstellar space with
+spacecraft is now travelling interstellar space with a phonograph

 to be sure.